Dlloydev/Toggle/README.md

-### Software Signal Conditioning

-When monitoring the status of a 3-position switch, 2 inputs are used.
-Both software debouncing and deglitching are used for all 10 switch status conditions.

 #### Polling

 The switch inputs are polled in the main loop and the history of readings is stored in an 8-bit shift register (byte) where bit0 is the present reading and bit7 is the oldest reading.
 Data is shifted and updated every 10ms.